Naked Girl Killed in the Park: Plot

-Sybil looks out a window and sees in the nearby woods Barbara lying dead, completely nude and with her throat slashed.
+Sybil looks out of a window and sees in the nearby woods Barbara lying dead, completely nude and with her throat slashed.
 A button is found in her hand, which Chris says is from Günther's jacket.
-Paparazzi take pictures of the crimes scene and the family, Chris protecting Catherine as she walks out to see her dead sister.
 The man following Catherine again appears at Barbara's funeral at the church.
 Catherine has enough and gets Chris to follow him with her in their own car when the man drives away, but they lose him at a road exit.
 Magda sits in Johannes' study, starting at his portrait while playing orchestral music on a record and getting steadily drunk.
 She speaks to the portrait and twirls to "dance with" Johannes, when Chris and Catherine return.
 When Magda drinks a final glass to toast Barbara, she collapses.
 The lights go out, and when Sybil goes to check the fuse box, her throat is slashed with a straight razor by an unseen assailant.
-Günther then swings at Chris with a straight razor suddenly, before Chris knocks him out and the lights come back on.
+Günther then swings at Chris with a straight razor, before Chris knocks him out and the lights come back on.

 Günther is arrested under presumption of him being the killer, except for in Johannes' murder.
 Inspector Huber reveals they haven't found information on Johannes' past around the time of World War II and before then, assuming he changed his name for what he fears are more unscrupulous reasons and Magda might have some information on that.
-When Huber insinuates the family killed Johannes for his policy, Magda storms off.
+Huber also insinuates the family killed Johannes for his policy.
 The man who followed Catherine appears, revealing him as a police sergeant.
 As Chris tries to settle Catherine's nerves, another call comes in.
 A woman on the line plays a tape of a man's whispered voice, saying time is running short to reveal her father's killer, causing her to pass out again.

 The doctor treats Catherine and puts her to bed, instructing she needs to be woken up later.
-With Magda alone with Chris and getting them to drink together, she admits she doesn't care that Catherine is near death, turning seductive towards him.
+With Magda alone with Chris and getting them to drink together, she admits she doesn't care that Catherine is near death.
 When they get extremely drunk, they decide to see Catherine, who's not in her bed.
-Unphased, Chris and Magda kiss, right when Catherine walks in on them.
+Unfazed, Chris and Magda kiss, right when Catherine walks in on them.
 They put her to bed, and Chris stumbles into a bathroom, seemingly sick.
 At the theme park, Kirsty eventually meets with a rollercoaster operator, Tony, who's her mister outside of her marriage.
-She's upset Chris isn't making her rich enough to leave work at the restaurant and to be with Tony, but she says that'll change soon.
+She's upset Chris isn't rich enough for her to leave work at the restaurant and to be with Tony, but she says that'll change soon.
 All the while, the same man with the suit and cane followed her to her meeting.